Design of a prototype laser-plasma injector for the DESY-II synchrotron: Beamline design

 Figure~\ref{fig:overall}~(top) depicts a schematic view of the beamline and its linear lattice functions computed by the Optim code~\cite{bib:optim}.
 First, the beam is captured by a quadrupole triplet, following the positive practical experience with beam capture with electromagnetic quadrupoles at LUX.
 We are assuming a bore aperture of 22~mm and the maximum gradient of 80~T/m.
 At this strength the transverse rms beam size in the triplet stays within 1~mm, preventing beam losses during the capture~[Fig.~\ref{fig:overall} (bottom)].

 After the triplet follows a drift section for laser beam removal and diagnostics.
 Then a chicane with well separated $\beta$-functions reduces the chromatic emittance increase in the plane with higher emittance.
 It employs three sextupole magnets: one in the center of the chicane and two with half the strength and the opposite polarity on each side where dispersion $D = 0$ for reduction of geometric aberrations.
-Then follows the main chicane with $R_{56} = 10$~cm that stretches the electron bunch to 1~mm rms (for $\sigma_{\gamma,0} = 10^{-2}$).
+Then follows the main chicane with $R_{56} = 10$~cm that stretches the electron bunch to 0.8~mm rms.
 The chicane creates an energy chirp of 5~MeV/mm.
 And finally, an X-band rf dechirper corrects the energy deviation.
 According to Eq.~(\ref{eq:RF_Volt}) a 20~MV voltage is sufficient for efficiently compensating up to 3\% energy deviation with the particles staying within the linear region of the rf slope.
-Particles outside this acceptance range can be efficiently disposed off by a collimator in the middle of the main chicane: thanks to the large dispersion the particle's transverse position is dictated by its energy offset: $D_x\sigma_\gamma \gg \sigma_x = \sqrt{\epsilon_x \beta_x}$ [Fig.~\ref{fig:overall} (bottom)].
+Particles outside this acceptance range can be efficiently disposed off by a collimator in the middle of the main chicane.
+Thanks to the large dispersion the particle's transverse position is dictated by its energy offset: $D_x\sigma_\gamma \gg \sigma_x = \sqrt{\epsilon_x \beta_x}$ [Fig.~\ref{fig:overall} (bottom)].

 After the dechirper the beamline merges with the existing electron beamline from Linac to DESY-II synchrotron, where a present large-aperture dipole with a Y-chamber can be used to send the beam to DESY-II.
 Matching of the optics function is achieved using four relatively weak quadrupole magnets.
-Table~\ref{tab:beam_par} list the beam parameters at the entrance and the exit of the beamline and Table~\ref{tab:sum} summarizes the parameters of key components.
+Table~\ref{tab:beam_par} lists the beam parameters at the entrance and the exit of the beamline and Table~\ref{tab:sum} summarizes the key components.

-At 500~MeV the space charge (SC) interaction is already small with the SC parameter being $\delta Q_{\rm SC} \sim 0.02$~m$^{-1}$.
-Thus, it is not expected to play a significant role as the beam diverges after exiting the plasma cell, except perhaps in the first few centimeters immediately after the exit.
+At 500~MeV the space charge (SC) interaction is already small with the SC parameter (SC tune shift per unit length) being $\delta Q_{\rm SC} \sim 0.02$~m$^{-1}$ at the exit of the LPA.
+Thus, it is not expected to play a significant role as the beam diverges after leaving the plasma cell, except perhaps in the first few centimeters immediately after the exit.
 The SC effect on beam sizes therefore should be negligible, as observed at LUX.
 Another physical effect that might change the dynamics is the coherent synchrotron radiation (CSR).
 Its characteristic scale, the energy change per unit length, can be estimated as~\cite{bib:CSR}: